Exponential periods and o-minimality: Notation and preliminaries

 \begin{thm} Let $X$ be a $C^1$-manifold with corners.
-Then the complex $S_*(X)$ of $C^1$-chains computes singular homology of $X$ and $S_*(X)/S_*(\partial X)$ computes singular homology of $X$ relative to its boundary $\partial X$. \end{thm} \begin{proof}It is equivalent to prove the result in cohomology instead.
-The argument for the $C^\infty$-case and smooth manifolds is given in \cite[Section~5.31]{warner}.
-It works without changes in the $C^1$-case, even for a manifold with corners.
+Then the complex $S_*(X)$ of $C^1$-chains computes singular homology of $X$ and the complex $S_*(X)/S_*(\partial X)$ computes singular homology of $X$ relative to its boundary $\partial X$. \end{thm} \begin{proof} It suffices to show that $S_*(X)$ computes singular homology of $X$ and $S_*(\partial X)$ computes singular homology of $\partial X$.
+It is equivalent to prove the result in cohomology instead.
+The argument for the $C^\infty$-case and smooth manifolds without boundary is given in \cite[Section~5.31]{warner}.
+It works without changes for $S_*(X)$ (the $C^1$-case).

+We go through the argument to verify that it still applies to manifolds with corners and to their boundaries.
+Recall that the boundary $\partial X$ is not a $C^1$-manifold itself, but only a closed subset in a $C^1$-manifold with corners.
+We write $Y$ for either $X$ or $\partial X$.
+For every open subset $U\subset Y$ let $S^*(U)$ be the dual complex of $S_*(U)$.
+This defines a presheaf of complexes.
+We consider its sheafification $\Sh^*$ on $Y$.
+Warner shows that it is a fine resolution of the constant sheaf $\Q$.
+Assuming this, we obtain isomorphisms